Mingtaros/LawGPT/README.md

     </tr>
 </table>

+## How to Run Crawler
+1. Delete the file `data/peraturan_go_id_output.jsonl`.
+2. Go back to root directory and then go to `src/crawler/`.
+3. Run `scrapy crawl peraturangoid -o ../../data/peraturan_go_id_output.jsonl`.
+4. Wait until it finishes.
+5. After it finishes, go to `data/peraturan_go_id_output.jsonl` to see the outputs.

-## How to Run
+## How to Run Main Module
-1. Install necessary packages `pip install -r requirements.txt`
+1. Install necessary packages `pip install -r requirements.txt`.
 2. Make `.env` file with the example, and fill in the necessary keys.
 3. Turn on Docker service and Run Posgres VectorDB:
     ```shell